 One Mind Dharma does not sell zafus or zabutons ourselves, but here are a few different items we recommend.
 These are meditation cushions from different vendors we love, offering high-quality meditation zafus and zabutons.
 Take a look below, and feel free to reach out to us for our recommendation!

-These meditation cushions are solid.
+These pieces are solid.
 Bean Products makes 100% organic zafus and zabutons, and offers the option to fill them with buckwheat hulls.
 Personally, I prefer buckwheat hulls to cotton, as it helps the meditation cushion retain its shape longer!
 In our opinion, Bean Products makes one of the best meditation cushion on the market.
 Whether you’re using yours for yoga, mindfulness practice, or just a place to sit, these will surely last.

 Inscribed Meditation Cushions

 These cushions have beautiful inspirational messages stitched into them, which can serve as a reminder of our practice.
 In addition, Buddha Groove has many other designs and patterns available.
-At a decent price, these are definitely one of our favorite meditation cushions!
+At a decent price, these are definitely one of our favorite zafu meditation cushions!

 Here are some other cushions worth checking out.
-Although we are not crazy about buying from Amazon ourselves, these are sold through independent vendors using Amazon’s selling platform to sell their meditation cushions!
+Although we are not crazy about buying from Amazon ourselves, these are sold through independent vendors using Amazon’s selling platform!
 There are meditation cushion sets, meditation cushions with back support, and more!

 Meditation benches are a great alternative to zafu meditation cushions.
 You use it by resting on your knees, and this can be better for some people with tight hips.
 It also may be gentler on knees and ankles.
 There’s also the backjack, a wonderful tool we use frequently.

 A meditation cushion is a tool for you to use in your practice.
 Cushions are the utility of choice for many people across the world, and for good reason.
 They offer a stable way to sit, a dedicated item to sit on, and a somewhat universal meditation tool.
 The benefit of sitting on a meditation cushion is that you can keep your back upright, rest on the skeleton, and relax the muscles.